Ile-Alatau National Park: Flora

 The flora of the natural park has more than 1,000 species, of which the overwhelming part accounts for the flora of the middle-mountain forest belt.
 There are more than 500 species of deciduous forests and more than 400 species of higher plants in spruce forests.
 36 species are included in the Red Book.

 In the lowlands there are Ostrovskiy tulip, Mushketov's curlicue, Alberta iris, Sivers apple tree, Altai holosemianus; in the middlelands - orange jaundice, Semenov's tufted shagreen, Alma mater, cortuza Semenova; in the highlands - Falconer liverwort, Tianshan Siberia, Kumbel hawk, Schmangauzia asteriata, Sossurea wrapped.
 The mosses listed in the Red Book, such as Pachyphysissidens largeifolia and Orthotrichum smoothened are in special need of protection.
 The red-listed saffron of Alatau (Crocus alatavicus) can be found in the Kok-Gailau tract.

 From the set of useful plants of great interest is a group of fodder plants (more than 80 species): cobresia hairy, sedge narrow dense, fescue Krylov, bluegrass alpine and meadow bluegrass, fescue Tianshan, hedgehog, short-legged pinnate, species regeneration, clover, pea, chinna.

 Among tannic plants, the most valuable are various species of sorrel, mountain pea, and rhubarb.
 From the essential oil-bearing plants - angelica, juniper, wormwood.
 As natural dyes can be used cuffs, daubing, macrotonia, etc.

 Widespread medicinal plants: fir, yarrow, mother and stepmother, rose hips, joester, valerian, juniper, dandelion, plantain, etc.

-Among the food plants are especially valuable: apricot, apple tree, raspberry, currant, strawberry, strawberry, blackberry, barberry, sea buckthorn, rowanberry, hawthorn, rose hips.
+Among the food plants are especially valuable: apricot, apple tree, raspberry, currant, strawberry, blackberry, barberry, sea buckthorn, rowanberry, hawthorn, rose hips.

 Numerous ornamental plants: primroses, waterspouts, tulips, irises, small petals, bluebells, gentians, violets, different types of trees and shrubs.